-Storage capacity is intuitively a volumetric (spatial) concept, while injectivity (ability to inject a fluid) is a time-dependent (flow rate) concept; however, in the case of $CO_2$ storage capacity the second affects the first by eliminating from consideration geological media that may posses volumetric capacity but have no injectivity.
-For example, shales, which may have porosity as high as 30-40%, have little or no injectivity, and instead of constituting a storage medium they may actually be a barrier to $CO_2$ escape from a storage site (i.e. form a caprock).
-Thus, the existence of injectivity has been identified as a pre-requisite for $CO_2$ geological storage (IPCC, 2005) and only geological media that possess both the volumetric capacity and the necessary injectivity should be considered for $CO_2$ storage.
+Storage capacity is intuitively a volumetric (spatial) concept, while injectivity (ability to inject a fluid) is a time-dependent (flow rate) concept; however, in the case of CO2 storage capacity the second affects the first by eliminating from consideration geological media that may posses volumetric capacity but have no injectivity.
+For example, shales, which may have porosity as high as 30-40%, have little or no injectivity, and instead of constituting a storage medium they may actually be a barrier to CO2 escape from a storage site (i.e. form a caprock).
+Thus, the existence of injectivity has been identified as a pre-requisite for CO2 geological storage (IPCC, 2005) and only geological media that possess both the volumetric capacity and the necessary injectivity should be considered for CO2 storage.
+On the other hand, in low-permeability rocks injectivity can be enhanced by well stimulation (e.g., rock fracturing) or by increasing the number of injection wells.

-Man-made underground cavities (i.e., salt caverns), have been also proposed for $CO_2$ storage (IPCC, 2005), but they have comparatively small capacity and are limited geographically; however, they may play an important role for temporary storage and/or as a buffer in collector and distributor systems between $CO_2$ sources and storage sites, being basically part of the $CO_2$ transportation system, and not of the storage system.
+Man-made underground cavities (i.e., salt caverns), have been also proposed for CO_2 storage (IPCC, 2005), but they have comparatively small capacity and are limited geographically; however, they may play an important role for temporary storage and/or as a buffer in collector and distributor systems between CO_2 sources and storage sites, being basically part of the CO_2 transportation system, and not of the storage system.